Warren Zevon: Posthumous releases and awards

 The Wind was certified gold by the RIAA in December 2003, and Zevon received five posthumous Grammy nominations, including Song of the Year for the ballad "Keep Me in Your Heart".
 The Wind won two Grammys, with the album itself receiving the award for Best Contemporary Folk Album, while "Disorder in the House", Zevon's duet with Bruce Springsteen, was awarded Best Rock Performance by a Duo or Group with Vocal.
 These posthumous awards were the first Grammys of Zevon's thirty-plus year career.

 In 2025, Zevon was inducted into the Rock and Roll Hall of Fame in the category of Musical Influence.
 David Letterman inducted Zevon into the hall during the November 8, 2025 induction ceremony, with The Killers and Waddy Watchel performing "Lawyers, Guns and Money."
 Killers guitarist Dave Keuning performed the song with the guitar Zevon had gifted Letterman before his death.
+Another tribute album, Keep Me In Your Heart - The Songs of Warren Zevon released January 23, 2026.
+In a review of the 2026 tribute album Mark Pelavin writing for Americana Highways stated "For an artist who never had much commercial success, Zevon is having a moment."
+Discussing the lyrics of "Accidentally Like a Martyr" with Rolling Stone in 2017, Adam Granduciel of The War on Drugs praised Zevon's songwriting as "something that I'll try to achieve forever."
+In an interview published in 2018, Dawes front man Taylor Goldsmith surmised "I think the younger generation, who look for songwriters that speak for them in the way that they see the world, the way that they're willing to laugh at everything, the way they're willing to take an ironic perspective, even to our own detriment, that Zevon might actually be the greatest ambassador of it we could find.
+Not that nothing is sacred, but that everything is sacred."

 Personal life

-Zevon was married to Crystal, and their daughter Ariel Zevon was born in 1976.
-Ariel Zevon is a singer-songwriter and former café owner in Vermont.
-Warren Zevon and Marilyn Livingston Dillow had a son, Jordan Zevon, in 1969.
-Jordan Zevon is a singer, musician, and songwriter.
+Zevon married Crystal Brelsford in 1974, and they had a daughter, Ariel.
+Zevon and Marilyn Livingston Dillow had a son, Jordan Zevon, in 1969.

 He was a friend of United States Representative Steve Cohen, at the time a State Senator; the two attended the 2000 Democratic National Convention together.